 The firm now receives roughly $8,000 per month in bitcoin revenue.
 “It’s made us appealing to startups who need our services and use bitcoin as a preferred method of payment,” says DePhillips.
 “We’ve definitely attracted certain clients in part because we accept bitcoin.”

 Volatility.
 Probably the biggest fear for most businesses in accepting bitcoins is their constantly changing value.
 Those price fluctuations represent risks, says Jeff Born, finance professor at Northeastern University’s D’Amore-McKim School of Business.
 He advises companies, especially small businesses, to quickly cash out bitcoins they receive as payment.
 “I wouldn’t want to keep an inventory of these things for very long because their value is so volatile,” he says.

 It was certainly something DePhillips thought about when mulling over pros and cons of the currency.
 “I worried about the volatility,” she says.
 “If I invoiced for $5,000 in bitcoin, it could be worth $3,500 the next week, depending on how the price was running.”

-Private key: a secret number that allows the user to prove he owns his bitcoins.
+Private key: A secret number that allows bitcoins to be spent.
 Every bitcoin address has a matching private key saved in the wallet of the bitcoin owner.